mrataeran/CauseNavigator/README.md

 ## HTML Deliverable

-➡️ The following details highlight the essential aspects of the `Startup HTML` deliverable:

 - **HTML Pages**: Created a total of 10 HTML pages, encompassing key sections such as home, about, news, notifications, login, signup, profile, organization profile, and article pages, forming the backbone of the application's structure.

 - **Interconnected Navigation**: Established a seamless user experience by integrating all pages through a cohesive navigation bar.
 Users can effortlessly navigate between different sections, promoting intuitive exploration.